From The Mind Of The Editor ...

 Both of their first coasters was of course The Matterhorn at Disneyland (before it had a height requirement).
-Our daughters first looping coaster (CA Screamin') and our sons first looping coaster (Revolution).
+Our first born first looping coaster (CA Screamin') and our sons first looping coaster (Revolution).

 Trips to Florida, Texas, the Bay Area, Sea World, Legoland, Chicago, Vegas, Colorado.
 One year (2007) we had Annual Passes to Disneyland, Walt Disney World, Universal Studios, Legoland, Sea World, Six Flags and Cedar Fair.

 Everybody always asked how we justified the expense.
 We aren't rich.
 Not by a long shot.
 But in our belief we would rather go to a park and spend 8-10 hours of family time vs 2 hours in a dark theater.
 And once the passes were paid for we could go and eat in a theme park for the same price as a movie and snacks.

 But over the past few years with both kids in high school and then college, those family days became more rare.
 Life got in the way.
-Whether it was FFA stuff for our daughter, track for our son or a variety of other things.
+Whether it was FFA stuff for our Child #1, track for our son or a variety of other things.
 The last year we had Disneyland AP's our kids used them exactly once.
 It turned into more of a chore, more to go to "get our $$ worth" vs "hey, let's go to Disneyland".
 And that, more than anything is the reason we let those passes go.

 Sure, we've done family stuff.
 But getting us all together to spend a day at a theme park was something that had become more rare the past 4 or 5 years.
 Even our first two visits to Wizarding World were incomplete because my daughter couldn't go.